Texas teacher accused of making racist comments no longer employed by district

 Rhema said the interaction last week started when he walked in wearing a Black Lives Matter sticker on his shirt.

-“He told me I couldn’t come in his class wearing it so he made me take it off,” Rhema said.
+“He told me I couldn’t come to his class wearing it so he made me take it off,” Rhema said.

 Rhema, an eighth grader at Bohls Middle School, noted things escalated from there.